diodesign/diosix/README.md

 ### Root VM image

-This build process automatically downloads and cross-compiles [BuildRoot](https://buildroot.org/) if the Root VM image is missing or needs updating.
+The build process automatically downloads and cross-compiles [BuildRoot](https://buildroot.org/) if the Root VM image is missing or needs updating.
 Because we build everything from source for an absolute guarantee of provenance and security, this initial BuildRoot step can take significant time to compile the Linux kernel, a busybox userspace, and the cross-compiler toolchain.
 Subsequent builds rely on the